 Women with top chances of IVF success have per-cycle success rates of about 35-40%, while most women have per-cycle success rates of 20-35%.
 Knowing your chances of success in IVF may help you get ready in trying more than one or two cycles, and this may help you feel less discouraged if the cycle(s) fail.

 ICSI – Intracytoplasmic Sperm Injection (ICSI) is used for severe cases of male factor infertility.
 ICSI involves the injection of a single sperm directly into a mature egg in a culture dish and then placed into the woman’s uterus.
-Congenital malformations also known as birth defect as well as sex chromosomal abnormalities have been reported in ICSI cases.
+Congenital malformations also are known as a birth defect as well as sex chromosomal abnormalities have been reported in ICSI cases.

 Common side effects of laparoscopy are skin irritation and bladder infection.